vhartikainen/protecting-workloads-workshop/docs/inspector-sm/assess.md

-# Protecting Your Workloads - Assess Phase
+# Identifying and Remediating Host Vulnerabilities with Amazon Inspector and AWS Systems Manager - Assess Phase

 In the previous Build Phase, you deployed a CloudFormation stack that contains some Amazon EC2 instances behind an application load balancer.